elijahharry/searchpal/README.md

 | `Results`        | Renders a `div` with the role of `listbox`.
 Should contain all `Option` components; however, they do not need to be direct descendents.                            |
 | `Option`         | Represents a selectable search result.
 Optionally provide a contextual object through the `data` prop.
 You can access an option's `data` in callbacks and context. |

-There are also some supplementary components, these are not required but included for convenience:
+There are also some supplementary components, these are primarily included for convenience:

 | Name        | Description                                                                                                                                                                          |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |